AlexisRomeroAspenTech/gitWorkflowPOC/README.md

 # GitWorkFlowPOC

-This project is to show some feature for CI/CD and git workflow.
+This project is to show some feature for CI/CD and git workflow.Dev branch